-This plan should be written in conjunction with the team as part of an IFSP/IEP team meeting.
-It should be reviewed and updated as needed, and will be reviewed at the required transition meeting.
-For children at the age to transition, the parent should be made aware that basic child information is transmitted to the receiving program for child find purposes.
-With parental permission, further information is exchanged between the programs to ensure a smooth transition for the child, including the most recent evaluation and assessment of the child, and the IFSP/IEP.

-Transition Outcome/Goal:

-Team should develop an overall outcome/goal based on the individual child and family needs for transition; both between programs and/or out of Early Intervention.
-This outcome should meet the criteria of an IFSP/IEP outcome.
-It should describe an activity, behavior or skill that is identified by the family and team.
-The transition outcome will include the routines, activities and unique needs of the child and the priorities of the family within their natural learning environments, whether it is at home, in the community, or in an early learning setting.
-What type of programs or experiences would the family consider if the child did not have a developmental delay or disability?
-In what programs and activities do the child's siblings and neighbors participate?
+Transition Outcome/Goal: Team should develop an overall outcome/goal based on the individual child and l family needs for transition out of Early Interve ntion, or other t ransition in the e life of the child/family.
+This outcome should meet the criteria of an IFSP/IEP outcome. .
+It should describe an activity, behavior or skill that is identifie ed by the family / and team.
+The transition outcome will include the routines, activities and unique needs o f the child and the priorities of the family within n their natural le arning environn nents, whether it is at home, in the community, or in an early learning setting.
+What type of programs or experiences would the famil y consider if the e child did not h nave a developmental delay or disability?
+In what programs and activities do the chi Transition Document Dates: Infant/Toddler: Preschool: Date transition notification sent: Date Intent to Register sent/given to Date Intent to Register sent/given to Parent/Guardian: Transition meeting held on: Date Intent to Register received from Date Intent to Register received from Parent/Guardian: Transition plan initially developed on: Date Intent to Register sent/given to School District: Transition plan updated on: What is happening now?
+What information and child and family cons siderations should be shared with the team in order to bet ter prepare fo or transition?
+Specifically related to this transition outcome/goal, give a descr iption of current status of activity/behavior/ski ll stated in the c outcome and how w it impacts on the child/family/caregiver/early childhood educator/early learning practit ioner's routines and/or activities.
+In what commu inity programs, a activities or ear ly childhood programs does the child currently participate?

-Transition Document Dates

-Date transition notification Sent(MM/DD/YYY):

-Transition plan initially developed on(MM/DD/YYYY):

-Transition meeting held on(MM/DD/YYYY):

-Transition plan updated on(MM/DD/YYYY):

-What is happening now?

-What information and child and family considerations should be shared with the team in order to better prepare for transition?

-Specifically related to this transition outcome/goal, give a description of current status of activity/behavior/skill stated in the outcome and how it impacts on the child/family/caregiver/early childhood educator/early learning practitioner's routines and/or activities.
-In what community programs, activities or early childhood programs does the child currently participate?
 How are services delivered?
-What makes these experiences successful for the child?
-Are there any challenges?

-Activities/Services Designed to Ensure a Smooth Transition In Early Intervention The plan should include at least the following: Discussions with the parent regarding future support and other matters related to transition; Steps to prepare the toddler/young child for changes based on developmental needs, including activitie to help the adjustment to and participation in new settings; Steps to ensure a smooth transition, including sharing of information, and convening a meeting with the family, preschool El program and/or community provider, or school district at least 90 days and up to 9 months prior to the child's 3rd birthday (infant/toddler) or by February 28 of the current program year for preschool El.
-Person Responsible Date To be Completed Actual Completion Date
+W Vhat makes these experiences successful for the child?
+Are the re any challenge .s?
+Activities/Services Designed to Ensure a Smooth T ransition In Early Intervention The plan should include at least the following: • 1.
+Discussions with the parent regarding future support and other matters related to transi Steps to prepare the toddler/young child for changes based on developmental needs, in participation in new settings; ncluding activities to help the adjustment to and Date Actual Steps to ensure a smooth transition, including sharing of information, and convening a l community provider, or school district at least 90 days and up to 9 months prior to the c the current program year for preschool EI.
+Person Responsible To be Completed Completion Date